radian3/radian3/notes/optimalClubHouseStrategy.md

 Man #1: So what do men need to do?
 How can men do better?
 Woman #1, 2, and 3 at the same time: It is not women's responsibility to teach men how to treat women.
 Go talk to other men about that.

+*Item #2: Women on clubhouse tend to not be interested in "teaching" men how to treat women*

+Now that you have learned something else, you are now level 2!

 a man will come up on stage and say "well I don't know about the men that you ladies have been in contact with but I just want to let you that there are good men out there.